chocomega/statistics_importer/README.md

     statistics_delete_all: python statistics_importer/statistics_importer.py -d
 ```

-You can then create an automation to call the service `shell_command.statistics_import` periodically or when MyElectricalData cache is updated.
+You can then create an automation calling the service `shell_command.statistics_import` periodically or when MyElectricalData cache is updated.

 ## Warning
 - Home Assistant may take some time to display the newly created statistics.
 Please wait, they will eventually show up in the UI.